|

 -

-original handcuffing and cooperative subject control system by
+"SPEEDCUFFING" (The original handcuffing and cooperative subject control system by its originators)

 -